Balachandiran-Panneerselvam/Building-Scalable-Data-Pipeline-Using-Apache-Spark-Kafka-and-MongoDB/README.md

-# Building a Scalable Data Pipeline for Sentiment Analysis
+# Building a Scalable Data Pipeline for Sentiment Analysis using PySpark, Kafka, MongoDB, Vader Sentiment Analyser

 ## **Summary**
 This project implements a scalable data pipeline for real-time sentiment analysis using the Amazon Reviews dataset.
 It focuses on leveraging big data tools and technologies to process, analyze, and store customer reviews efficiently.
 The pipeline includes: